AlexAln1029/QuestLoader/README.md

 # Quest Modding.
-QuestLoader, is a modding tool that installs dependencies from your game that you patched.
+QuestModLoader, is a modding tool that installs dependencies.
+This also installs QuestPatcher

+# Credits

+@LaurieTheFish
+@RedBrumbler